Henry’s TD run in OT lifts Titans over skidding Ravens 30-24

 Baltimore allowed the Titans to march 79 yards for a touchdown on their opening possession, but bounced back to take a 14-10 halftime lead.

 Henry had only 37 yards rushing on 13 carries in the first half.
+But his big second half provided Tennessee with a feel-good feeling heading down the stretch.

+“We got to start doing things that will break us away from the pack,” Vrabel said.
+“Today was a great step.”

 DEZ RETURNS